Are 0% interest student loans better than $10,000 cancellation?

 Meanwhile, federal student loans are scheduled to return to repayment in September, and that means interest charges will also resume.

 Borrowers should plan for repayment.
 If you think you’ll struggle, contact your servicer to discuss your options, such as reduced payments or halting payments altogether through forbearance.
-No matter how you proceed, however, interest charges will continue adding up.
+However, interest charges will continue adding up no matter how you proceed.

 As for interest-free or reduced-interest student loans, Mayotte urges borrowers to make their voices heard.
 She says, “I think if more consumers start writing their members of Congress asking for that, we might get some more attention and more legs to it.”